Learn about actual and potential costs

 Buyers must include the date of when proposals are due and when the award information will be available.

-Buyers should provide any other benchmark dates that suppliers will need to be aware of (e.g. when the accounting software system is expected to be fully operational).
+Buyers should provide any other benchmark dates of which suppliers will need to be aware (e.g. when the accounting software system is expected to be fully operational).

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 Although the Trump administration has imposed tariffs on billions of dollars' worth of foreign goods, these taxes are not projected to affect the accounting software supply chain because the supply chain primarily relies on intangible inputs that are unaffected by tariffs.
-The accounting software market is subject to a low...
+The accounting software market is subject to a...
 Subscribe to learn more.